ojo-codes/mark-react-basics-proj--using-map/README.md

 - Run a script with `yarn`
 - Write tests in JavaScript with Jest

+## Prerequisite: `nvm` and `yarn`

+TODO

 ## Exercise 0: Installing and running your first JavaScript project

 This repository contains a JavaScript project written following TDD principles.

+To start with, we'll clone the repository and run the existing tests to check the existing state of the code.

 ## Exercise 1: Installing and demoing